cjacker/opensource-toolchain-ch32v/README.md

 **NOTE: below steps can also rescue a bricked WCH-LinkE.**

-If accidently programing the wrong firmware to target board, the SWDIO/SWCLK pins may be occupied for other purpose, or system core clock set to wrong value, the ch32v may not be probed and programmed by WCH-LinkE anymore.
+If accidently programing wrong firmware to target board, the SWDIO/SWCLK pins may be occupied for other purpose, or system core clock set to wrong value, the ch32v may not be probed and programmed by WCH-LinkE anymore.

 Please check ISP mode first, it may still work.
-If don't have ISP port or not work, you have a bricked CH32V now...
+If the target board don't have ISP port or ISP not works anymore, you have a bricked CH32V now...

-To rescue a bricked CH32V, the code flash need to be erased.
+To rescue a bricked CH32V, you need erase all code flash.

-You need prepare a workable WCH-LinkE (not WCH-Link) and install [wlink](https://github.com/ch32-rs/wlink).

 ## Clear all code flash by pin NRST